LeaderPortfolio

 The Full Dossier

-Marc Andreessen was born in Cedar Falls, Iowa, and raised in New Lisbon, Wisconsin.
-He showed an early interest in computer programming, teaching himself BASIC to create games.
-This led him to pursue computer science at the University of Illinois at Urbana–Champaign (UIUC), where he earned a bachelor's degree in December 1993.
-During his undergraduate studies, he interned at IBM in Austin, Texas, and at the National Center for Supercomputing Applications (NCSA) at UIUC.
+Marc Lowell Andreessen was born in Cedar Falls, Iowa, on July 9, 1971, and was raised in New Lisbon, Wisconsin.
+From a young age, Andreessen showed an interest in computers, teaching himself programming and creating games.
+He attended the University of Illinois at Urbana-Champaign, where he earned a bachelor's degree in computer science in December 1993.
+During his time at UIUC, he interned at IBM and worked at the National Center for Supercomputing Applications (NCSA), where he contributed to the development of the Mosaic web browser.

 Rise to Success